jbarber/torque-qps/README.md

 TODO
 ====

-* Filtering of jobs, e.g.:
-  * Show jobs from user "foo"
-  * Show jobs from all users apart from "foo"
-  * Show jobs from all users matching the pattern 'foo.*'
-  * Show jobs with a walltime of more than 10 hours
+* More sophisticated filtering:
+  * regexes
+  * numerical comparisons
+  * more complex logical operations
 * qstat output is broken when some jobs have fields not present in others (e.g. interactive)
 * JSON/Perl output should not quote non-string data types (e.g. true/false/numbers)